 The articles are represented by tokens.
 The position indicates the stage of the article in the workflow; the size illustrates the length of the documents in words.
 A rollover of the token shows a list of information containing: the title of the article, an abstract, name and contact information of the reviewer, and the date when the article went to the reviewer.

 What we found with this experiment was that the majority of the information is contained in the structured surface, with very little in the tokens.
 We wondered for our next iteration if it might be useful to explore placing more of the information in the tokens, which would allow us to use surfaces that were less prone to becoming cluttered.

 In terms of technology, we also identified a limitation.
 SVG does not support automatic line breaking or word wrapping.
 Since D3.js uses SVG to render graphics on the screen and we want to show multiple lines of information, we decided to look for other options to satisfy our research interests.

-For our second prototype we decide to move the experiment to Adobe Flash to see if this tool would give us more flexibility.
-We also decided to produce a experiment with more meaningful data, so we partnered with Susan Brown and The Orlando Project.
+For our second prototype, we decide to move the experiment to Adobe Flash to see if this tool would give us more flexibility.
+We also decided to produce an experiment with more meaningful data, so we partnered with Susan Brown and The Orlando Project.
 We use some of their editorial jobs, which include the writing of XML-encoded original material for Orlando biocritical entries on women writers.

 As we are now working with a predefined workflow, the flowchart had to be redesigned.
 The stages are still represented by rectangles, but now they are primarily placeholders for documents.

-The control panel gives access to a History Log, which show the document progress in the workflow; a Status Switcher, enabling the user to change the status information; and a Tag Mark, making easier to follow the token through the workflow.
+The control panel gives access to a History Log, which shows the document’s progress in the workflow; a Status Switcher, enabling the user to change the status information; and a Tag Mark, making easier to follow the token through the workflow.